informatici/openhospital-core/README.md

 This project uses a consistent code style and provides definitions for use in both IntelliJ and Eclipse IDEs.

+<details><summary>IntelliJ IDEA instructions</summary>

-For IntelliJ the process for importing the code style is:
+For IntelliJ IDEA the process for importing the code style is:

 * Select *Settings* in the *File* menu
 * Select *Editor*